30 October 2012

 Disc 2: 1.
 "Point Blank" (4 / 5) - 3.
 "I'm A Rocker" (4 / 5) - 4.
 "Fade Away" - 5.
 "Stolen Car" - 7.
 "The Price You Pay" (4 / 5) - 8.
 "Drive All Night"

 5th studio album release by Bruce Springsteen originally issued as a double album.
 This was one of the first full Springsteen album I had in my collection.
-I had only just discovered the predecessor, Darkness on the Edge of Town (1978) when I heard this at my best friend.
+I had only just discovered the predecessor, Darkness on the Edge of Town (Jun.
+1978) when I listened to this at my best friend.
 The album is not that different from the '78 album, but it's a sort of a conceptual album dealing with the present state of economical recession in America, and what that does to ordinary families.
 The album has more focus on the singer / songwriter part and it contains both slow dwelling stories and the more uptempo rock & roll riffs from his earlier albums, like Darkness.. and Born to Run (1975).
 After this, he really took his first round with the folk and singer / songwriter side of his talent when releasing the even more sinister and simple album Nebraska (1982) as a solo album without any studio musicians.

 [ allmusic.com, Rolling Stone 5 / 5 stars ]